kubedb/cli/docs/concepts/databases/mysql.md

 ### spec.doNotPause

 `spec.doNotPause` is an optional field that tells KubeDB operator that if this MySQL object is deleted, whether it should be reverted automatically.
 This should be set to `true` for production databases to avoid accidental deletion.
 If not set or set to false, deleting a MySQL object put the database into a dormant state.
 THe StatefulSet for a DormantDatabase is deleted but the underlying PVCs are left intact.
-This allows the users to resume the database later.
+This allows users to resume the database later.

 ### spec.imagePullSecret